UK PM Johnson makes final Brexit offer, draws cautious welcome from EU

 Opposition Party leader Jeremy Corbyn said Johnson’s proposals were too vague and that the EU would not accept them.

-Ireland, which has not yet responded to Johnson’s seven-page explanatory note about the “fair and reasonable proposals”, is crucial to any deal.
+Ireland, whose 500 km (300 mile) land border with the United Kingdom will become the frontier of the EU’s single market and customs union after Brexit, is crucial to any deal.

-The 500 km (300 mile) land border with the United Kingdom will become the frontier of the EU’s single market and customs union after Brexit.
+Irish Prime Minister Leo Varadkar told Johnson that the proposals did not fully meet agreed objectives, his spokesman said after the two leaders spoke by phone, but agreed to study them in more detail and consult with EU partners.

 The problem is how to prevent Northern Ireland becoming a “back door” into the EU market without erecting border controls that could undermine the 1998 Good Friday Agreement (GFA), which ended decades of political and sectarian violence in Northern Ireland in which more than 3,600 people were killed.